BaseMax/RandomRealNameAPIGo/README.md

 ```

 **Note:** Obviously, the HTTP Code is expected to be 200 if the request is answered successfully.
 Otherwise, you can use the appropriate code according to the error.

+## Authors

+- Amir Shiati
+- Max Base

+Anyone is welcome to contribute, change or develop this project.
+Thanks in advance, Any comments are appreciated.